Privacy Policy

 Complaints about the use of your personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to Charles Goodbody, Risk Manager, Middletons, East Gate House, 94 East Street, Warminster, Wiltshire, BA12 9BG.
+If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to our Risk Manager, Middletons, East Gate House, 94 East Street, Warminster, Wiltshire, BA12 9BG.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office.
 Find out on their website how to report a concern.